Summary

 Gonzales supported amending the 2021 National Defense Authorization Act to remove a proposed red flag law provision.
 He and other House Republicans signed a letter that argued the provision would infringe on Second Amendment rights and allow “military judges and magistrates to issue military court gun confiscation orders.”[61]

-After the Robb Elementary School shooting in Gonzales’s Congressional district, Gonzales voted for the Bipartisan Safer Communities Act and cited his experience growing up in an abusive household (including an instance of his father threatening his mother with a gun) as his reason for supporting the act.[45]
+After the Robb Elementary School shooting in Gonzales’s congressional district, Gonzales voted for the Bipartisan Safer Communities Act and cited his experience growing up in an abusive household (including an instance of his father threatening his mother with a gun) as his reason for supporting the act.[62]

 Immigration